 The Microcap Index Was the Best-Performing Index in 2023-24: Should You Invest in It?

 In FY 2023-24, the Nifty Microcap 250 Index gave a whopping 85.12% returns.
 It was the best-performing index in FY 2023-24 amongst broad market capitalisation indices.
-In this article, we will understand the Nifty Microcap 250 Index, how it has performed, how much you should allocate to it, and how to invest in it.
+In this article, we will understand what is Nifty Microcap 250, how it has performed, how much you should allocate to it, and how to invest in it.

 What Is the Nifty Microcap 250 Index?

 Microcaps are stocks beyond the large (top 100 stocks), mid (150 stocks), and smallcap (250 stocks) stocks in terms of market capitalisation.
 The Nifty Microcap 250 Index comprises 250 microcap stocks ranked 501 to 750 in terms of market capitalisation.
 Due to their small size (base), they have the potential to grow their sales and profits faster than big companies.
-As a result, their share prices have the potential to rise faster than big companies.
+As a result, their share prices have the potential to rise faster than big companies, making them an ideal choice for those exploring a microcap index fund.

 However, due to their small size, these companies can be more volatile and illiquid compared to large companies.
 They are also prone to manipulation by operators.
 While they can rise faster than big companies in a bull market, they can fall harder than big companies in a bear market.
+However, the Nifty Microcap 250 Index CAGR reflects their potential for high returns over time.
 Hence, microcaps fall in the high-risk – high-return potential category.
 They are meant for investors with an aggressive risk profile.

 Table: Nifty Microcap 250 Index – Top 10 Constituents by Weightage